The Manchester Ship Canal opened

 Día de la Afrocolombianidad commemorates the 1851 abolition of slavery in Colombia and highlights the artistic, intellectual and social contributions of Afro-Colombians in Colombia.

 The day also marks the 17th-century founding of the first village of free slaves in South America - Palenque de San Basilio, which is the only such village that survives today, and its inhabitants very much live by traditional African customs.
-They are also lucky enough to live on the Caribbean coast, so today we're drinking a Caribbean Breeze and wishing we were there to join the colourful celebrations.
+They are also lucky enough to live on the Caribbean coast, so today we're drinking a Caribbean Breeze as our way of joining the colourful celebrations.